 One of the most visited places in Germany

-We have passed it and been inside quite often – Isa grew up in Cologne, after all – but taking a guided tour has been on our mind for quite a while.
+We have passed it and been inside quite often – Isa grew up in Cologne, after all – but taking a guided tour of Cologne Cathedral has been on our mind for quite a while.
 At 2 pm, five people are waiting with us near the entrance for the tour to begin.

 The holy shrine of the Three Magi